open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ### Obtaining a Tracer

-New `Tracer` instances can be created via a `TracerFactory` and its `getTracer` function.
+New `Tracer` instances can be created via a `TracerProvider` and its `getTracer` function.
 This function expects two string arguments:

-`TracerFactory`s are generally expected to be used as singletons.
-Implementations SHOULD provide a single global default `TracerFactory`.
+`TracerProvider`s are generally expected to be used as singletons.
+Implementations SHOULD provide a single global default `TracerProvider`.

-Some applications may use multiple `TracerFactory` instances, e.g. to provide different settings (e.g. `SpanProcessor`s) to each of those instances and - in further consequence - to the `Tracer` instances created by them.
+Some applications may use multiple `TracerProvider` instances, e.g. to provide different settings (e.g. `SpanProcessor`s) to each of those instances and - in further consequence - to the `Tracer` instances created by them.